Instagram Tips & Strategies

 3. Scroll down and tap Account type and tools.

 4. Select Switch to professional account and follow the prompts.
-You can choose either 'Business' or 'Creator' based on what best describes you.
-For a brand selling products, 'Business' is typically the best fit.
+You can choose either 'Business' or 'Creator' depending on which best describes your account.
+For a brand selling products, 'Business' is typically the best choice.

 Step 2: Connect Your Facebook Page

-Instagram is part of the Meta ecosystem, so everything runs through Facebook's backend tools.
-You must have a Facebook Business Page linked to your Instagram account to use Commerce features.
+Instagram is part of the Meta ecosystem, so everything operates through Facebook's backend tools.
+You must have a Facebook Business Page linked to your Instagram account to access Commerce features.

 To connect your Page: